Best Cold Weather Running Gear of 2024

 Best Gloves for Winter Running: Ultimate Direction Ultra Flip Glove ($40)

 Best Cold Weather Running Gear - Ultimate Direction Ultra Flip Glove - product photoThe glove-to-mitten combination is no longer a unique design, but the Ultimate Direction Ultra Flip Glove has been a favorite of iRunFar’s managing editor, Meghan Hicks, for several years.
-Gear editor Eszter Horanyi chose them on her Nolan’s 14 Unsupported FKT run.
-There’s a reason these gloves were selected in our Best Running Gloves guide and reviewed thoroughly in our Ultimate Direction Apparel Review – they’re really good gloves!
+Gear editor Eszter Horanyi chose them on her Nolan’s 14 Unsupported FKT run, and they continue to be the flip gloves we trust in a variety of conditions.
+There’s a reason we selected these gloves in our Best Running Gloves guide and reviewed them thoroughly in our Ultimate Direction Apparel Review – they’re really good gloves!

 Shop the Ultimate Direction Ultra Flip Glove